-- Guidelines for Faculty Governance Organizations
+- Requirements and Recommendations for Faculty Governance Organizations

 - Guidelines for Review of the Establishment, Reorganization, or Discontinuation of Academic Organizational Units